gonicus/clacks/doc/intro.rst

 To deploy the shell, use::

-  $ pushd .; cd gosa.common && ./setup.py develop; popd
+  $ pushd .; cd clacks.common && ./setup.py develop; popd
-  $ pushd .; cd gosa.shell && ./setup.py develop; popd
+  $ pushd .; cd clacks.shell && ./setup.py develop; popd

 inside your activated virtual env.
 You can skip this if you ran ./setup.py for a complete deployment.